-Speaking of automatic, the automatic toilets freaked her out.
 I’d come up with some kind of toilet paper creation to cover the sensor, or else do it with my hand.
 I’ve read to bring stickers along to cover the sensor.
-This is a great idea but I just know I’d probably forget to remove it and plus I’m always nagging my daughter not to put stickers on her dresser.
-But hey, when it comes to potty training, whatever works!
-(Editor’s note: said daughter is now ten, and is still displeased by automatic toilets.
+This is a great idea but I just know I’d probably forget them or forget to remove them.
+Plus, I was always nagging my daughter not to put stickers on her dresser.
+But, when it comes to potty training, whatever works!
+(Editor’s note: said daughter still hates automatic toilets.
 It’s just a thing we live with now.)

 She’d say “Yuck!” and I’d think “F*#&!” but say, “It’s not so bad.
 Here, mommy will clean it up.”

 Be sure to have plenty of wipes, and plenty of hand sanitizer with you as well.
-Not all public washrooms had soap, or the sink areas were particularly nasty.
-A big thing for us was never grimacing or showing that the restroom was gross in any way.
+Not all public washrooms have soap.
+And sometimes the sink areas are particularly nasty.
+A big thing was me never grimacing or showing that the restroom was gross in any way.
 Like I said, we didn’t run across any that were Trainspotting-ish, but we would come across our fair share of smelly, or my personal favourite, evidence of someone else’s complete lack of hygiene or consideration for others (I’m not going to spell it out for you).
-She’d say “Yuck!” and I’d think “F*#&!” but say, “It’s not so bad.
-Here, mommy will clean it up.”

-I’m not lying when I say that potty training while on the road was easier than at home, but at all times I was prepared with:
+I’m not lying when I say that potty training while traveling was easier than at home, but at all times I was prepared with:

-- 2 changes of clothes for her (remember to include socks, and wipeable shoes like crocs are the easiest to keep clean)
+- 2 changes of clothes for her (remember to include socks.
+Wipeable shoes like crocs are the easiest to keep clean)

 - Plenty of plastic bags to hold any “accidents”